Kotlin/KEEP/proposals/stdlib/result.md

 The rationale behind these limitations is that future versions of Kotlin may expand and/or change semantics of functions that return `Result` type and null-safety operators may change their semantics when used on values of `Result` type.
-In order to avoid breaking existing code in the future releases of Kotin and leave door open for those changes, the corresponding uses produce an error now.
+In order to avoid breaking existing code in the future releases of Kotlin and leave door open for those changes, the corresponding uses produce an error now.
 Exceptions to this rule are made for carefully-reviewed declarations in the standard library that are part of the `Result` type API itself.